17/02/2025 - March 9th Walk Cancelled and Replaced...

-Our May walk programme now available.
-There are eighteen walks to participate in on Sundays, Wednesdays and the second Thursday.
-New for this month is a second easier walk on the forth Thursday.
-Take a look and decide when you would like to come along.
-The programme has all the details you need to know so you can join our walks and can be found on the walks page .
+Our March walk programme is now available.
+There are sixteen walks this month.
+The programme has all the details you need to know so you can join our walks and it can be found on the walks page .

-Our April walk programme now available.
-There are fifteen walks to participate in on Sundays and Wednesdays, with the usual easier walk on the second Thursday.
-Take a look and decide which you would like to join.
-The programme has all the details you need to know so you can join our walks and can be found on the walks page .
+Our January walk programme is now available.
+Make a resolution, join more walks.
+There are fifteen walks this month.
+The programme has all the details you need to know so you can join our walks and it can be found on the walks page .

 22/09/2020 - For Those Who Prefer an Easier Walk...